GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/solutions.md

 #### Batch Loop

 The main challenge is to configure the build pipelines properly.
 You'll need the following variables for the _batch predictions_ (`batchdeploy.yaml`) pipeline.
+This pipeline must have a _webhook event_ trigger.

 | Variable                  | Value |
 | ---                       | ---   |